darkrelics/eidolon-engine/documentation/incremental-design.md

 ### 1.1 Key Design Updates

-The incremental system now implements a front-loaded processing architecture with the following major changes:
+The incremental system implements a front-loaded processing architecture where all outcomes are determined when segments start, not when they end.
+This approach ensures consistency, reduces processing delays, and provides immediate feedback to clients.

+Major architectural decisions:

-1. **Pre-calculated Outcomes**: All segment outcomes are calculated when the segment starts, stored in the ActiveSegments table, and simply applied when the timer expires.
+1. **Process First, Wait Later**: All segment outcomes are calculated immediately upon creation, stored in the ActiveSegments table, and applied when the timer expires.
+The client receives the complete event sequence upfront.

-2. **Enhanced ActiveSegments Table**: New fields include ProcessedAt, ProcessingStatus, ClientEvents, CharacterUpdates, and DefaultStatus to support front-loaded processing.
+2. **Enhanced ActiveSegments Table**: New fields support the front-loaded model:

-3. **Split History Tables**: The History table is now divided into StoryHistory (for overall story tracking) and SegmentHistory (for detailed segment progression).

-4. **No TTL Fields**: All TTL fields have been removed from the design as segment cleanup is handled by the polling process.

-5. **DefaultStatus Field**: All segment definitions now include a DefaultStatus field for consistent UI display.
+   - `ProcessedAt`, `ProcessingStatus`, `ProcessingError` for processing state
+   - `ClientEvents` array containing the complete narrative sequence
+   - `CharacterUpdates` map with all changes to apply
+   - `Transmitted`, `TransmittedAt`, `RunningFlag` for polling coordination
+   - `NextSegmentID` pre-calculated based on outcome

+3. **Dual History Tables**:
+   - `StoryHistory`: Tracks overall story attempts (start, end, outcome, rewards)
+   - `SegmentHistory`: Detailed segment-by-segment progression with decisions and results

+4. **Smart Polling System**:
+   - 30-second EventBridge polling with SSM parameter control
+   - Automatic enable/disable based on active segments
+   - Stuck segment recovery after 15 minutes
+   - SQS queue for reliable segment processing

+5. **MUD Mechanics Integration**: All skill progression uses the established MUD functions:
+   - `ResolveStaticCheckWithXP` for narrative challenges
+   - `ResolveOpposedCheckWithXP` for combat
+   - Automatic XP awards (skill XP + 10% attribute XP)
+   - No experience points - only skill progression

 ## 2. System Architecture Overview